 1. Sweet paprika.
-If you find a jar labeled ‘paprika’ that’s the sweet or basic stuff.
+If you find a jar labeled ‘paprika’, that's the sweet or basic stuff.
 Sweet paprika has no heat, just a sweet pepper flavor.
-It’s the best for garnishing potato salads, even hummus.
-Any place you want a little red pepper flavor, without spice.
+It's the best for garnishing potato salads, even hummus.

 2. Smoked paprika.
 Sweet paprika is used to calm down the spiciness of a dish.
 On the other hand, smoked paprika, or smoked Spanish paprika, adds a smoky flavor.
 The flavor comes from roasting red peppers before drying them and grinding them.
-The smokiness of paprika is not as overpowering as liquid smoke.
-Smoked paprika adds a charcoal flavor that can be delightful for foods such as tofu bacon or recipes where you want to deepen the flavor.
+Smoked paprika adds a charcoal flavor that can be delightful for foods such as tofu bacon, vegan sausage crumbles, or recipes where you want to deepen the flavor.

 3. Hot paprika.
 If someone mentions Hungarian paprika, chances are, they are referring to hot paprika.
-This is the 'good' stuff and is more than a color booster paprika.
-It gives anything you add it to a peppery kick.
+This is the good stuff and is more than a color booster paprika.
+Add it to any dish for a unique, peppery kick.

 homemade chili powder recipe